Skip to content

 Email capture form

-Use the first prompt to build the page, then the second to revise it.
+Use the first prompt to start from the template, then the second to revise it.
 Paste into ChatGPT or Claude with Boomlink connected.

 Revise the page